theseanl/tscc/README.md

 ### Things to know

+#### Closure compiler handles modern javascript natively

 Closure compiler is capable of minifying modern javascript up to ECMASCRIPT 2019.
 If you only support modern environments, you can set closure compiler output langauge to ES6 or higher, it will provide smaller output in general.

+#### Sourcemaps

 In order to enable sourcemaps, enable `compilerOptions.sourceMap` flag in `tsconfig.json`.
 Then TSCC will configure closure compiler to emit appropriate sourcemaps.

+#### Using prebuilt closure compiler images

+By default, `tscc` command will use the java version of the compiler, which requires `java` to exist in `PATH` environment variable.
+Platform specific binary images are available in npm: [google-closure-compiler-windows](https://www.npmjs.com/package/google-closure-compiler-windows), [google-closure-compiler-osx](https://www.npmjs.com/package/google-closure-compiler-osx), [google-closure-compiler-linux](https://www.npmjs.com/package/google-closure-compiler-linux), and these are optional dependency of @tscc/tscc package.
+If you install one of them, `tscc` command will use it and it will provide significantly faster compile time in most cases.

+#### Rules imposed by closure compiler and tsickle

-Although TSCC tries to hide CC specifics as much as it can, it's good to have some knowledge on it:
+Although TSCC tries to hide closure compiler specifics as much as it can, it's good to have some knowledge on it:
  - Read the [official documentation](https://developers.google.com/closure/compiler/) in order to get used to some notions used.
  - Not all code works directly with closure compiler (even if it is well-annotated).
 Read about [compiler assumptions](https://github.com/google/closure-compiler/wiki/Compiler-Assumptions) from their wiki; Basically, you should not use some dynamic nature of JS (the bad part!).
 Below are some common situations.
    - Do not access an object's property with a string literal, as closure compiler won't try to rename it.
 If you access `foo.bar` in your code and also do `foo["bar"]` at another part of the code, closure compiler may rename `foo.bar` to something like `foo.a` whereas the latter to `foo.bar`, so it will break the code.